-“Seaglass: is the ocean’s way of telling us that if you give it something breakable, it will turn it into something beautiful.”
+“Sea glass: is the ocean’s way of telling us that if you give it something breakable, it will turn it into something beautiful.”

-I was able to collect beautiful ones in Coron and Siargao but they were scanty, few and far between.
-Unlike in Apo Island – I was surprised to learn that it’s rich with sea glasses of different shapes and interesting colors.
-You won’t spend that much time in treasure hunting for these beach gems here.
+I was able to collect beautiful ones in some beaches such as Coron and Siargao but they are scanty, few and far between.
+Unlike in Apo Island, I was surprised to learn that it’s rich with sea glasses of different shapes and interesting colors.
+You won’t spend much time in treasure hunting for beach gems here.

-At the other side of the island, we spotted many trash bottles lying in the deserted rocky area and that explains why lots of sea glasses are found here.
-Most likely they are washed ashore here coming all the way from the main island or even farther than Negros Island.
+At the other side of the island, we spotted many trash bottles lying in the deserted rocky area and that explains why lots of sea glasses are found.
+Most likely they are washed ashore coming all the way from the main island or even farther than Negros Island.

 It was disappointing and I could only hope that more people learn how to throw their trash properly.
 It’s simple.

-To me it was not only eye-opening, it was a call-to-action, pushing me to do something to help in my own little ways.
+To me it was not only eye-opening, it was a call-to-action, pushing me to do something and help in my own little ways.
 Picking those trash bottles will not solve this widespread issue in the long run.
 As long as irresponsible garbage disposal is being practiced, it will continue to be a problem.

 Look how the ocean waves transformed glass bottles into such beautiful beach gems.
 The ocean is doing a great job in recycling trash.
 Kudos!